 Spotlight recognition on the OBONO website

-Spotlight recognition in the Words and Music Program (both print and online)
+Spotlight recognition in the Words & Music Program (both print and online)

 Juleps in June Invitation (4)

-Ten tickets of your choosing to any Words and Music “Literature and Lunch” sessions
+Ten tickets of your choosing to any Words & Music “Literature and Lunch” sessions

 Invitation to private dinner with board of directors and a local author (4)